hdkw/socialspeed/README.md

 ####How to collaborate?

 I could install wordpress and the caldera plugin locally on my PC using [bitnami](https://bitnami.com/).
-But how can we share the code for the forms?
-Can bitnami install wordpress on a cloud provider?
-Or should I put the code on this repository?
-Can the calculator be written in another language?
+I exported the .json file from caldera and put it in this repository (carfree-generalized-speed-calculator-export.json).
+Please tell me if I should use some special way to make it easy to collaborate, it's all new for me!

 ####Map integration